Bhavish089/Bhavish089/README.md

 ### 📍 Currently

-- 🎓 B.Tech in Computer Science & Engineering
+- 🎓 Diploma in Computer Science & Engineering
 - 🏠 Based in Uttar Pradesh, India
 - 🧠 Learning, building, and experimenting with code